15 DJ Logos of Top Paid Jocks in 2020

 A DJ can make up to $200,000 in one night.
 That colossal sum, however, is found in a highly competitive market.
 Standing out from other competitors through sound and visual means can seriously transform your career.
 Coming up with logo ideas is no easy feat.
 To help you decide, you can look at these famous DJ logos from your idols and get a better idea of what will work best.

 You will learn that there are tons of options for artists to choose from and that DJs are great at selecting cool logos.
 You don’t have to get your mind spinning with confusion anymore.

 Scroll through the list below to spot your favorite artists and start generating logo design ideas from them.

 Famous DJ Logos

 According to Forbes’ list of top-earning artists, musicians like The Chainsmokers earn up to $46 million a year.
 However, these money-making music machines started out with humbler rates.
 Some of the richest DJs began their careers while juggling different side hustles.
-Some started out at the grocery store or even working as a kitchen assistant.
+Some started out at the grocery store or even worked as a kitchen assistants.